If you listened closely on Dec. 8, 2016, you could hear the cheers of social media professionals around the world.

 Facebook Live also boasts a variety of fun features and opportunities for marketing professionals to take advantage of.

 Remember that if you ever feel as though you or your company's information is being compromised, the best course of action is to change your Facebook password.
-For help on figuring out how to do so, head to our article on how to change your Facebook password.
+For help on figuring out how to do so, head to our article on changing your Facebook password.

 Facebook Live features